bitcoinvsalts/node-binance-trader/docs/GETTING-STARTED.md

 ![heroku_logs](images/running.png)

 This is an example of how it looks if the bot is running.
 Make sure to switch from All process to Web.

+You can also access the log and other diagnostics via the webservice (e.g. https://example-trader-BVA.herokuapp.com:8003/log).
+Refer to the **[README File 📖](../README.md)** for all options.

 ## Keep it trading 24/7